yaseenkhanmohmand/ml-workflow/README.md

 #### Setup GCP Service Account
 - Here are the step to create a service account:
 - To setup a service account you will need to go to [GCP Console](https://console.cloud.google.com/home/dashboard), search for  "Service accounts" from the top search box. or go to: "IAM & Admins" > "Service accounts" from the top-left menu and create a new service account called "ml-workflow".
-For "Service account permissions" select "Storage Admin", "AI Platform Admin", "Vertex AI Administrator".
+For "Service account permissions" select "Storage Admin", "AI Platform Admin", "Vertex AI Administrator", "Service Account User".
 - This will create a service account
 - On the right "Actions" column click the vertical ... and select "Manage keys".
 A prompt for Create private key for "ml-workflow" will appear select "JSON" and click create.
 This will download a Private key json file to your computer.
 Copy this json file into the **secrets** folder.
 Rename the json file to `ml-workflow.json`